Amsterdam-Internships/Venue-Accessibility-Google-Reviews/README.md

 ## Acknowledgements

-This work and code is based off of the priort work of @Lizzydrb .
+This repository was created in collaboration with [Amsterdam Intelligence](https://amsterdamintelligence.com/) for the [City of Amsterdam](https://www.amsterdam.nl/).
+It is based on [the prior work](https://github.com/Amsterdam-Internships/Venue-Accessibility-NLP) of [Lizzy Da Rocha Bazilio](https://www.linkedin.com/in/lizzy-da-rocha-bazilio/).